pnnl/ruleset-checking-tool/docs/section21/Rule21-3.md

 **Applicability Check:**

-1. Pass Rule 21-1: `if rule-21-1 == "PASS":`
+1. Check if P-RMR is modeled with purchased cooling or purchased hot water/steam: `purchased_chw_hhw_status_dict = check_purchased_chw_hhw(P_RMR)`

+  - If P-RMR is modeled with purchased hot water/steam, rule is not applicable: `if purchased_chw_hhw_status_dict["PURCHASED_HEATING"]: rule_applicability_flag = FALSE`

+  - Else, P-RMR is not modeled with purchased hot water/steam, continue to next applicability check: `if NOT purchased_chw_hhw_status_dict["PURCHASED_HEATING"]:`

 2. B-RMR is modeled with at least one air-side system that is Type-1a, 7, 11, 12 or that is Type-1, 5, 7, 11, 12:

-  - Check if P-RMR is modeled with purchased cooling or purchased hot water/steam: `purchased_chw_hhw_status_dict = check_purchased_chw_hhw(P_RMR)`

-    - If P-RMR is not modeled with purchased cooling (Note: Passing Rule 21-1 means P-RMR is not modeled with purchased heating.): `if NOT purchased_chw_hhw_status_dict["PURCHASED_COOLING"]:`
+  - If P-RMR is not modeled with purchased cooling: `if NOT purchased_chw_hhw_status_dict["PURCHASED_COOLING"]:`

-      - Check if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11 or 12: `PLACEHOLDER`
+    - Check if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11 or 12, continue to rule logic: `PLACEHOLDER`

+    - Else, rule is not applicable: `else: rule_applicability_flag = FALSE`

   - Else, P-RMR is modeled with purchased cooling: `else:`

-      - Check if B-RMR is modeled with at least one air-side system that is Type-1a, 7, 11 or 12: `PLACEHOLDER`
+    - Check if B-RMR is modeled with at least one air-side system that is Type-1a, 7, 11 or 12, continue to rule logic: `PLACEHOLDER`

+    - Else, rule is not applicable: `else: rule_applicability_flag = FALSE`

 ## Rule Logic: